WHY VISIT HAITI

 WHEN TO GO TO HAITI

-The best period to visit Haiti is from xxx to xxxx.
+The best period to visit Haiti is from December to February.

 The climate is tropical moist, and temperatures are high from one end of the year to the next, even if they are cooler in altitude.